MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- screenshot uses https://googlechrome.github.io/samples/intersectionobserver -->

 For more about intersection observers, see [Trust is good, observation is better: Intersection Observer v2](https://web.dev/intersectionobserver-v2).
 For information about using the flame chart, see [Analyze a performance recording](../../../evaluate-performance/reference.md#analyze-a-performance-recording).
-To review the history of this feature in the Chromium open-source project, navigate to Issue [1199137](https://crbug.com/1199137).
+To review the history of this feature in the Chromium open-source project, see Issue [1199137](https://crbug.com/1199137).

 <!-- ====================================================================== -->